Aldrinnnnnnnnnnnnnn/PythonExercises/README.md

 # Exercise: Level 1

-Check the python version you are using
+1.Check the python version you are using
-Open the python interactive shell and do the following operations.
+2.Open the python interactive shell and do the following operations.
 The operands are 3 and 4. addition(+) subtraction(-) multiplication(\*)